-1.4.1 When cross-shareholders (i.e., shareholders who hold a company's shares for the purpose of cross-shareholding) indicate their intention to sell their shares, companies should not hinder the sale of the cross-held shares by, for instance, implying a possible reduction of business transactions.
+1.4.1 When cross-shareholders (i.e., shareholders who hold a company's shares for the purpose of crossshareholding) indicate their intention to sell their shares, companies should not hinder the sale of the cross-held shares by, for instance, implying a possible reduction of business transactions.

 In the event that a policy-holding shareholder indicates his/her intention to sell the Company's shares, the Company will confirm the background of the intention to sell the shares.
 However, in principle, the Company will respect the intention of the other party.
-However, in the event that a sale or other reason impairs its business relationship or relationship of trust with the Company, or in the event that the Company holds the shares of a policy-holding shareholder, the Company might review the continuation of our business relationship or took measures such as selling off as if the purpose of holding had ceased to exist.
+However, in the event that a sale or other reason impairs its business relationship or relationship of trust with the Company might review the continuation of our business relationship or took measures such as selling off as if the purpose of holding had ceased to exist.
 In addition, in the event that a sale by a policy-holding shareholder is expected to have a major impact on its stock price, the Company would request a policy-holding shareholder to discuss the method and timing of the sale.